Xpost2000/cranklang/README.md

 in Crank to be a cool goal :)**

 This is a basic alternate C-syntax sort of language.
 It's an exercise in writing parsers and figuring out how to write compilers.
+So the language is effective a C+=0.5.
+It's effectively still C, but with some extra features.

+The language parses everything and should be typechecking so a C code generator isn't exactly a copout!

 I don't really advise using this because it's a toy language but at least you can keep the C++ code it compiles if something really goes south.